DiscretePython/cw.nvim/README.md

 the group you wish to tail and follow and press `<CR>`.
 The log groups output will be tailed and followed in the overlay.

-Press `q` to return to a list of groups.
-Pressing `q` again will close the overlay.
+`q` returns to the previous screen.
+`s` lists streams for the highlighted group.

-Pressing `r` will refresh the list of groups.
+`r` will refresh the list of groups/streams.

 ## Features

 - [x] List Log Groups
+- [x] List Log Group Streams
 - [x] Tail and Follow Log Group
 - [x] Switch AWS Profiles
 - [ ] Tail Log Group